What is Care Oncology?

 Targeting cancer from different angles

 Using a combination of treatments to fight cancer is now a cornerstone of modern cancer therapy.
 Simultaneously targeting tumours in different ways can help reduce or overcome treatment resistance, and enhance the overall effectiveness of therapy.
-Care Oncology scientists specifically selected these four COC Protocol medications not only because they have anticancer activity, but because evidence also suggests they work well in combination, and use different, complementary, mechanisms to combat cancer.
+Care Oncology scientists specifically selected the four COC Protocol medications not only because they have anticancer activity, but because evidence also suggests they work well in combination, and use different, complementary, mechanisms to combat cancer.

 Together, the COC Protocol medications are thought to block many different molecular processes needed by cancer cells to generate (metabolise) energy.
 Emerging research is also beginning to demonstrate how these medications can modulate other important factors in cancer, including reducing overall availability of nutrients to cancer cells, targeting cancer stem cells, and potentially helping to stimulate immune system cells to fight cancer.